ton-blockchain/performance-test/README.md

 ### SUI is faster!

-We use the common meaning of "transaction" - some atomic action, such as a balance change or the execution of a smart contract, the result of which is recorded to the block.
+We use the common meaning of "transaction" - some atomic action, such as account(s) state change or the execution of a smart contract(s), the result of which is recorded to the block.

 When SUI blockchain shows hundreds of thousands of transactions, it refers to transactions as operations, and a single atomic write to a block can contain dozens of such operations.
 At one operation per write, the speed in SUI drops to 10K TPS.